allenc125789/TurtleNAS/README.md

   1) Allowing easier server/client connection configuration for backing up files.
   2) Provides a secure connection through SSH with key access to backup-clients by default.

-Tests done to compare the R/W speed between the three show that while `sshfs` is not the fastest option, it still has great speed: https://blog.ja-ke.tech/2019/08/27/nas-performance-sshfs-nfs-smb.html.
+Tests done to compare the R/W speed between the three show that while `sshfs` is not the fastest option, it still has great speed!: https://blog.ja-ke.tech/2019/08/27/nas-performance-sshfs-nfs-smb.html.
 This draw-back is minor in my opinion, when understanding the perks that come in the form of simplicity, usablity, and security.

 # Install:
 > [!IMPORTANT]